Exploring a SNP in human

 (f) Click on Phylogenetic Context in the side menu.

-Gorilla, bonobo, orangutan, chimp, macaque, gibbon, vervet, crab-eating macaque, mouse lemur, olive baboon and marmoset all have a G in this position.
+Gorilla, bonobo, chimp, macaque, gibbon, vervet, crab-eating macaque and mouse lemur all have a G in this position.